giveabit/Trio-Plus-Data/README.md

 Export the songs (the single files) onto your computer using the Digitech Trio Manager http://digitech.com/en/softwares/

-Place the Python script from this page (audio_from_trio_vX.X.py) in the same directory as the exported songs (*.tlsd) from the SD card
+Download the latest RELEASE version of the script.
+Unpack the .zip file.
+Place the exported songs (*.tlsd) from the SD card into the unpacked folder and start 'The_Trio+_Tool.py'.
+Follow the instructions.

-Fire up the script! -> LINUX users remember: you might need to change the endlines of the script (as it was edited on windows) <-
+-> LINUX users remember: you might need to change the endlines of the script (as it was edited on windows) <-

 The subfolder 'Trio_wav_export' will be created and the audio contents of the songs will be written herein